britishlibrary/TremendousIIIF/README.md

 (or, why another image server)

 - Complies with IIIF Image API 2.1, level 2
+- Complies with IIIF Image API 3.0 (RC2)
 - Supports additional features from IIIF Image API 2.1 above level 2, such as `square` region, `sizeAboveFull`, `arbitrary` rotation, `mirroring`
 - Supports JPG, PNG or WEBP output encoding
-- Supports JPEG2000 source, using the Kakadu library
+- Supports JPEG2000 source (and output), using the commercial Kakadu library
 - Supports TIFF source as a last resort (not recomended)
 - Access source images directly over HTTP, or via file system
 - Uses the Skia library for image manipulation (as used in Chrome, and is very fast)
 - Configuration lets you control things like `sizeAboveFull`, `maxArea`, `maxWidth` or `maxHeight`
-- supports jpg, png, webp, pdf output natively, experimental tif and jp2 output (everything above jpg & png configurable)
+- supports JPG, PNG, WEBP, PDF output natively, experimental TIFF and JP2 output (everything above JPG & PNG configurable)
 ## Dependencies

 .NET 4.7.1

-Kakadu 7.10.3, x64 version built against MSVC2017 runtime. kdu_a7AR.dll and kdu_v7AR.dll should be in the *runtime* directory (this is a change in dotnet core 2).
+Kakadu 7.10.6, x64 version built against MSVC2017 runtime. kdu_a7AR.dll and kdu_v7AR.dll should be in the *runtime* directory (this is a change in dotnet core 2).

-*If you do not have a Kakadu licence, this will not work*
+*If you do not have a Kakadu licence, this will not work*.
+You will only be able to use TIFF images.

-## A note on TIFF support

-We don't have any pyramidal tiff as image sources, we almost exclusively use JPEG2000.
-However, we have a small number of tiff files which are not optimised for delivery at all...

-Given how infrequently they are accessed, and the small number of them, it's less effort to simply treat them as though they were.

-We've done some measurements internally and with those images we see a penalty of around 80ms per tile request

 ## History